National Movement

 States & Cities are also Divesting

 New York City and New York State provide peer models for Oregon, given the size of their pension funds.
-Oregon is making progress towards both a net-zero plan and legislation to limit fossil fuel investments.
+Oregon is also making progress towards both a net-zero plan and legislation to limit fossil fuel investments.

 New York State